olewsaa/Yacht-computer/wifi2wifi/Readme.md

 is very nice.
 Not to mention the ease of doing charts software updates directly.
 I used a different ip range for the cabled network, mostly to keep them separated.

-This project have a project page at : [https://sites.google.com/site/olewsaa/yacht-server/raspberry-pi-as-a-router-gateway]
+This project have a [project page](https://sites.google.com/site/olewsaa/yacht-server/raspberry-pi-as-a-router-gateway)

 ## Step by step instructions.